surniaulula/wpsso/readme.txt

 = 21.4.2-dev.1 =

-(TBD) Fixed the admin toolbar notification icon size and position.
+(2025/08/06) Fixed the admin toolbar notification icon size and position for screen widths of 782px or less.

 = 21.4.1 =